bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 27°
-- Partly Cloudy
+- Cloudy
 - 85% humidity
-- 13 mph wind
+- 12 mph wind
-- 73% cloud cover
+- 75% cloud cover
 - 24 AQI 🟩
 - 0.07 inches of rain and 1.16 inches of snow in the past 24 hours